Neurological Condition Affecting Movement and Muscle Coordination

 Team-Centered Approach to Care

-At Penn State Children’s Hospital, we offer our cerebral palsy patients and their families a team of experienced specialists in one convenient location.
+At Penn State Health Children’s Hospital, we offer our cerebral palsy patients and their families a team of experienced specialists in one convenient location.
 Our team approach ensures that your child receives every possible treatment to maximize his or her quality of life.
 Our team includes experts in the following areas:

 - Rehabilitation physician